helfi92/material-ui-treeview/README.md

 A React tree view for material-ui.

-See the demo on the styleguide at https://hassanali.me/material-ui-treeview.
+See the demo at https://hassanali.me/material-ui-treeview.

 ## Getting started